tiagovportela/my-personal-portfolio/content/project/elite-paddlers-stroke-classification/index.md

 ![](strokes_class.jpeg)

-With this procedure, we have a robust method for classifying the athlete stroke and with when we can compare the performance in different boats in a similar manner
+With this procedure, we have a robust method for classifying the athlete stroke and with it we can compare the performance in different boats in a similar manner